How do Brex credit limits work?

 Bank statement-based underwriting as an exception if connected bank underwriting is not an option (may be available for cards paid monthly).

-Brex Cash underwriting (required for daily payments; may be used for monthly payments by qualified customers).
+Brex business account underwriting (required for daily payments; may be used for monthly payments by qualified customers).

 All of these methods use your current balance to determine your limit, meaning that your limit will never be more than the cash you already have available–either in external bank accounts or your Brex business account.
 This helps to create a safe spending environment from which you can build your business credit.

 Please read the relevant section below, which will outline how your credit limit is determined for your Brex card based on your product type.

 Your credit limit is directly related to your cash balance as reported in your bank accounts that are connected to Brex with Plaid/Finicity, your Brex business account balance, or your bank statements in the event you are unable to connect your external bank.
 We look at both your current cash balance as well as your 30 day rolling average balance.
 As your cash balance in your linked account increases or decreases, so may your credit limit.
 For additional details, please refer to Brex credit limits on monthly payments.

 Your Brex card limit is directly related to the balance held in your Brex business account—up to 100% of your balance if you're using a Brex business account with daily payments.